Dog Eats Sand Resized

 Although not as common, severe cases that do not respond to medical management may require surgery to remove the sand from the intestinal tract.

-Other Dangers of the Beach that Dog Owners Should be Aware of
+Other Dangers of the Beach that Dog Owners Should Know

 It’s imperative to provide shade and fresh water for our pets when outdoors.
 Most dogs love the beach and will continue playing but there is the chance that they could develop heat stroke.
 This is a potentially deadly condition that requires immediate veterinary attention.